$5 Million Reward Offered for Stolen Gardner Museum Artwork

 Following Leads Around the World

-“Today, we are pleased to announce that the FBI has made significant investigative progress in the search for the stolen art from the Isabella Stewart Gardner Museum,” said Richard DesLauriers, special agent in charge of the FBI’s Boston office.
+“Today, we are pleased to announce that the FBI has made significant investigative progress in the search for the stolen art from the Isabella Stewart Gardner Museum,” said Richard DesLauriers, special agent in charge of the FBI’s Boston Field Office.
 “We’ve determined in the years after the theft that the art was transported to the Connecticut and Philadelphia regions.
 But we haven’t identified where the art is right now, and that’s why we are asking the public for help.”

 “With these considerable developments in the investigation over the last couple of years,” said Special Agent Geoff Kelly, who heads the FBI investigation, “it’s likely over time someone has seen the art hanging on a wall, placed above a mantel, or stored in an attic.
 We want that person to call the FBI.”